azavea/franklin/docs/0002-choose-a-pagination-strategy-and-implementation.md

 We will use **continuation** tokens for managing pagination.
 Keeping the implementation flexible/hidden from end-users so that it can be optimized or changed later without breaking functionality for existing users outweighs disadvantages around increased complexity for implementation.
-Additionally, since `franlin` APIs are expected to hold large amounts of data (tens of millions of rows) it is important that the pagination approach scales accordingly.
+Additionally, since `franklin` APIs are expected to hold large amounts of data (tens of millions of rows) it is important that the pagination approach scales accordingly.
 Lastly, since eventually `franklin` may move beyond relying solely on `postgresl` for managing state it may actually be better that we do not use `offset/limit` which relies heavily on `SQL`.